Mutual funds vs real estate: Which is best investment option

 This means that your investment instrument should give returns of more than 6-7 percent per annum.
 The way the returns on government-backed small savings schemes have come down in the last decade, people have started looking at other options like the stock market, equity mutual funds, real estate, etc.

-According to investment experts, generally, long-term mutual fund investments give at least 12 percent returns while real estate investments give around 8 percent returns in the long term.
+According to Best investment option experts, generally, long-term mutual fund investments give at least 12 percent returns while real estate investments give around 8 percent returns in the long term.

 However, real estate includes rental income that an investor can further invest in mutual fund SIPs.
 Therefore, if an investor does not want to invest directly in the stock market, he can think of investing in equity mutual funds or real estate.
 But, if an investor has to choose one of these, the situation can get tricky.

-Speaking on Mutual Fund Vs Real Estate Investing; Pankaj Mathpal, MD & CEO, Optima Money Managers, said, “If one has surplus funds to invest, mutual funds are a better option for long term investors from the return perspective as it gives around 12 percent returns over the long term. or may say for 15. or more years.
+Speaking on the best investment option in Mutual Fund Vs Real Estate Investing; Pankaj Mathpal, MD & CEO, Optima Money Managers, said, “If one has surplus funds to invest, mutual funds are a better option for long-term investors from the return perspective as it gives around 12 percent returns over the long term. or may say for 15. or more years.
 However, in the case of real estate, the annual yield that can be expected over a long period will be around 8 percent.

-Pankaj resonated with Mathpal’s thoughts; Kumar Binit, Co-Founder and CEO, Finmap, said, “Real estate investing does not give an investor the power of compounding where an investor gets interested on interest.
+Pankaj resonated with Mathpal’s thoughts; Kumar Binit, Co-Founder and CEO, of Finmap, explain the best investment option, “Real estate investing does not give an investor the power of compounding where an investor gets interested on interest.